hpricot/hpricot/README.md

+# Hpricot is over.

+After years of lack of a proper maintainer for one of why's jewels, it has been decided to finally close the book on hpricot.
+Most users have migrated to alternatives and there is simply no time or energy to continue with the current codebase.

+If you feel that you have the time and wish to take it over, I suggest you instead think about making the hpricot-like API within nokogiri 100% compatible, that is a better use of your time.

+But if you still feel like "No damnit, I wanna work on hpricot itself still!" then fork this repo and start work.
+Send @evanphx or @nicksieger a message if you feel like you want to take over the gem name with new releases under the hpricot name.

+Thanks to \_why for all the fun.
+We'll never forget it.

+## Now back to your original README content...

 # Hpricot, Read Any HTML

 Hpricot is a fast, flexible HTML parser written in C.  It's designed to be very